-Beyond ecocide toward deep sustainability: stories from a small Irish forest
+Beyond ecocide toward deep sustainability: stories from within a small Irish forest

 ‘Learning how to live responsibly with forest communities,

 is transferable to all other areas of human interaction with nature.❜

 Cathy Fitzgerald is a visual artist filmmaker engaged with ecological concerns.
 Her practice-thesis transdisciplinary eco art project involves and traverses; new to Ireland, non clearfell continuous cover forest methods, experimental film-making, writing, eco-philosophy, national forest policy development (she succeeded in getting continuous cover forestry as the key point in the new Irish Green Party Forest policy (2012) and the adoption that The Green Party of Ireland and Northern Ireland recognise that a crime of ecocide (the long term destruction of ecosystems by man) be supported in international law (2013).
 Cathy’s work is centered and informed by the small conifer plantation community which she lives with, in County Carlow, Ireland.